 In some models offer a winter mode.
 It engages the second gear instead of first when pulling away from stationary.
 It reduces the loss of traction due to wheel spin on snow or ice.

-B stands for Brake mode that some models including electric cars offer.
-You can use it decelerate, or maintain speed going downhill, without using the car’s brakes.
+B stands for Brake mode that some models, including electric cars, offer.
+You can use it to decelerate or maintain speed going downhill without using the car’s brakes.
 In non-hybrid cars, B mode selects a lower gear to increase engine braking.
 In electric, B mode increases the level of regenerative braking when you release the accelerator pedal.